OpenSourceHelpCommunity/OpenSourceHelpCommunity.github.io/README.md

 4. Change path to static files in settings.py

-	Right now this file is having path in my local.
+	Right now this file is having path of my local.
 Just change the machine's username to your own.

 	```
 	STATICFILES_DIRS =  ()